This make-ahead custard is a great dessert recipe for company:

 - Preheat oven to 300*.

-- Add in the vanilla and butter.
+- Mix in the vanilla and butter.

-- Bake until the edges are set but the center jiggles slightly, 45-50 minutes.
-Remove the ramekins from the water bath onto a dish towel and cool to room temperature.
-You can either eat at room temperature or refrigerate until cold, however I think cold is best because it's still kind of runny just out of the oven, but it sets up nicely when chilled.
-I like to make this ahead of time for easy serving later.
+- You can either eat at room temperature or cover and refrigerate until chilled; however I think cold is best because it's still kind of runny just out of the oven, but sets up nicely when chilled.

 How to use up your extra egg whites: